tkonopka/crossmap/docs/gui.rst

 Graphical user interface
 ========================

-*This page describes how to set up / launch the graphical user interface.
+*This page describes how to launch the graphical user interface (GUI).
 For documentation on how to use the GUI, see pages on 'Interactive use'.*

 The graphical user interface (GUI) consists of two separate servers working together.
-In order to launch these servers, monitor their state, and be able to shut them down, it is recommended to use two separate consoles.
+It is recommended to use two separate consoles in order to launch these servers.
+This will allow you to monitor their state and to shut them down at the end.

 In a first console, launch the back-end server,